 Economics is about choice and the impact of our choices on each other.
 It relates to every aspect of our lives, from the decisions we make as individuals or families to the structures created by governments and firms.
-Microeconomics examines individual firms and markets, whereas macroeconomics allows students to understand those choices made by society in general and their contribution to the wider economic and social environment.
+Microeconomics examines individual firms and markets, whereas macroeconomics allows you to understand those choices made by society in general and their contribution to the wider economic and social environment.

-This course is structured into four themes: Introduction to markets and market failure, The UK economy – performance and policies, Business behaviour and the labour market, and A global perspective.
+Key Content: This course is structured into four themes: Introduction to markets and market failure, The UK economy – performance and policies, Business behaviour and the labour market, and A global perspective.

 Paper 1: Markets and business behaviour – 35% of the Qualification